Pigeon aux Raisins à la Mode de Flandres (Classical Edition)

 Can I use fresh grapes instead of canned?

 Yes, but blanch them first.
 Drop fresh seedless white grapes in boiling water for 30 seconds, then shock in ice water.
 This softens them slightly so they blend better with the warm sauce.
+If using fresh grapes, add a small spoonful of sugar or a splash of juice to replace the sweetness of the canned grape syrup.

-What if my sauce breaks or looks curdled?
+What if my sauce looks lumpy?

 Do I really need to baste every 20 minutes?